My shopping cart

 * Note that depending on the size of your bread loaf you may need more topping, follow the proportions above.

-Here are a couple of non-traditional recipes that I've found make great centerpieces for a feast:
+Here are a couple of non-traditional recipes that I've found make great centerpieces for a family meal:

 Crispy Pork Shoulder - the cooking for this crowd-pleaser is mostly hands-off, leftovers are great for pulled-pork or tacos the next day.